13 Deserts

 Figure 13.12: Weathering and erosion of Canyonlands National Park has created a unique landscape, including arches, cliffs, and spires.

-The rock is dark brown with petroglyphs
+The rock is dark brown with tan petroglyphs carved into it.

 Figure 13.13: Newspaper rock, near Canyonlands National Park, has many petroglyphs carved into desert varnish.